virginiaIorio/Drivers-of-seal-ARS-behaviour/README.md

 * **10. Model 2 - Dive batches state classification and covariate influence**
 This script follows the same steps of script 2 to run the HMM model.
 Additional steps are the import of the raster maps generated in script 8 and a covariates selection step, where the inclusion of either or both covariates is assessed.

-* **11. Figures and tables**
-This script reports the codes used to create all the figures and tables presented in the paper and the supplementary materials.
-The codes are provided in the same order as the one in which they are presented in the paper.
-Most figures are plotted using outputs from previous steps in the analysis.
-To simplify plotting Figure 2 and S2, data subsets have been created and are provided in the "Data for figures" folder in the repository.
-To plot Figure 4 I have used parts of codes from the plot() function in the [momentuHMM package](https://github.com/bmcclintock/momentuHMM), which requires functions specified in the Figures - momentuHMM specific functions script.

-* **Figures - momentuHMM specific functions**
-This scripts contains copies of some functions from the [momentuHMM package](https://github.com/bmcclintock/momentuHMM) which are required to estimate the stationary and transition probabilities, and their confidence intervals.
-These functions have been copied and not modified.

 ## License
 GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007 (GNU GPLv3)